DMXKILLER/Banking-Transactions-AML-CFT/README.md

 [__National Risk Points__](#tie)
-The World Bank/IMF have provided a cross-border methodology for performing Risk assessments across specific nations where there is adoptation of the FATF regulations/guidelines.
+The World Bank/IMF have provided a cross-border methodology for performing Risk assessments across specific nations where there is adoptation of the [__FATF regulations/guidelines__](#tie).
 In East and Central Africa, The Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG) operates as a key information exchange hub within the region.
 The National Risk Assessment reports within the member bodies of ESAAMLG provide the ideal datapoints from the qualitative Risk assessment going back a period of 4 years.
 The Risk Assessments within the member bodies provide risk classifications on a scale of 0-1 on the basis of given industries/sectors, compliance levels existence of controls and etc.

 <br><br>